marzkaterina/Logio_app/README.md

 App Execution
 To run the Logio App, execute the script containing the code.
 The app will be launched, and the dashboard can be accessed through the local server at http://127.0.0.1:8050/.

+The application was deployed using https://dashboard.render.com/.
+Application can be launched as stand-alone API on https://logio-ukol-marzova-2023.onrender.com/.

 ## Usage
 Select a date range in the sidebar using the date picker to filter the production data.
 Use the dropdown in the sidebar to select a specific production plant.